RandyParedis/autoplay/docs/Future.md

     - _(Dynamic algorithms)_
     - _(Custom algorithm parsing)_
 - Score
-    - Custom length
-    - Custom signature
+    - Custom staff signature (time, BPM...)
 - Config
-    - Make it so the execution does not break on invalid input
+    - Make it so the execution does not break on invalid input (preprocessing)
     - _(Ability to randomize anything)_
 - General Todo
     - Simple Installation